-We are the sidewalk astrogazers (SWAG) outreach group!
-We are graduate student volunteers, mostly in the MIT physics department.
-The group focuses on bringing the wonders of astronomical observations and science in general to the streets of Cambridge and Boston (and occasionally beyond).
+We are the MIT SideWalk AstroGazers (SWAG) outreach group!
+We are a group of graduate student volunteers, mostly in the MIT Physics Department.
+Our group focuses on bringing the wonders of astronomical observations and science to the streets of Cambridge and Boston (and occasionally beyond)!.

 Danielle Frostig is a graduate student in the MIT physics department.
 In addition to enjoying observing with telescopes, she also enjoys building telescopes and exciting new instruments for them.
 Danielle is currently working on building WINTER, an infrared survey telescope designed to detect astronomical transients—most notably the electromagnetic counterparts to LIGO detections.

 Haochen is a PhD student working with Professor Kiyoshi Masui on foreground removal algorithm for hydrogen surveys.
 He works with data collected by the CHIME Telescope.
 He graduated from the University of Southern California in 2019 with majors in Astronomy and Mathematics and a minor in Music.

 Jacob is a graduate student at the MIT Kavli Institute for Astrophysics and Space Research.
 He is working on the localization of fast radio bursts through very long baseline interferometry.
 Outside of research, you might find Jacob in the White Mountains, training for triathlons, or catching up on sleep.